 THINGS BEGINNER RUNNERS NEED TO KNOW

-HAVE A GOAL AND A PLAN
+1. YOU NEED A GOAL AND A PLAN

 The first thing I did after I decided I was going to “become a runner” was a Google search for a beginner running plan.
 These days, with the world at our fingertips on the internet, I think most people’s first step in any new endeavor is to search for a how-to guide.
 We don’t have to go into anything blind anymore.
 I think that’s great.
 Take advantage of what those who have gone before you have learned.

 Warning: there are literally millions (if not more) people offering up information on the internet about any given topic.
 Right now, at the beginning, don’t let yourself dig too deep into running.
 I’m telling you, it can become so technical and you can so easily become overwhelmed and frustrated.
 Keep it super simple in the beginning.
+Following a program is so helpful.

 First decide on a goal.
 Do you want to occasionally incorporate running into your routine?
 Maybe you want to make it a goal to run your first 5K race.
 It could be that you strictly have a weight loss goal and you’re hoping running will boost your progress.
 Either way, you need a plan.
 Running is not something to go at full force from day one.
 Even if something like weight loss is your only goal, you’ll still need to build up your strength, endurance, and become acclimated to the different effects running will have on your body.